 ‘Natural recovery’ which refers to those who are recovered or in recovery without support or involvement from specialist treatment or peer-based mutual aid (Best et al., 2018).

-Instrument
+Measures

 The aim of the SABRS measure (Best, Vanderplasschen, & Nisic, 2020) was to translate as many of the items of the LiR measure into a scale consisting of positive and negative experiences and events that could be characterized as positive and negative recovery capital.
 These items relate to five domains (health, legal, finance, work, and family) both during active addiction, using retrospective recall, and recovery.
 From the original 44 items in the U.S. LiR, two had been removed from the Australian and UK versions as they did not apply (‘did not have health insurance’ and ‘lost right to vote’).
 For the SABRS scale, items were removed if they could only apply based on a previous event (e.g. a professional licence can only be restored if you have had one in the first place).
 A total of 32 items were included in the final SABRS and 10 items were excluded.
 The items were then separated into strength and barrier items (15 strength items and 17 barrier items), both applying to the period of active addiction and recovery (Best et al, 2021).
 All items were endorsed if they applied to the respondent and so were coded as 0 or 1 based on yes/no answers (strengths scale ranged from 0-15, barriers scale ranged from 0-17).
-Four totals were then calculated based on the endorsement of items per scale:
+Four totals were then calculated based on the endorsement of items per scale, which were shown to have acceptable internal consistency (Nunnally et al., 1978):

-Recovery strengths in active addiction (0-15)
+Recovery strengths in active addiction (0-15) [α=0.73]

-Recovery barriers in active addiction (0-17)
+Recovery barriers in active addiction (0-17) [α=0.72]

-Recovery strengths in recovery (0-15)
+Recovery strengths in recovery (0-15) [α=0.80]

-Recovery barriers in recovery (0-17)
+Recovery barriers in recovery (0-17) [α=0.79]

+In addition to the 32 strength and barrier items, there were questions relating to home location, which were aggregated into five groups (United Kingdom, Netherlands/Belgium, Spain/Portugal, Poland and Balkans comprising Bosnia and Herzegovina, Serbia, Croatia and Montenegro.
+Demographic information included age, sex, education level, relationship status, number of dependent children and whether the respondent was a volunteer.
+Information was also asked on recovery status, including the age at first sought help and substances misused, including alcohol and tobacco.
+The reasons for stopping drug use, reasons for being in recovery and services currently being accessed were also included in the schedule.
+Further questions sought to determine the recovery status of each respondent (early, sustained and stable) and composite scores on individual’s addiction strengths/barriers and recovery strengths and barriers were calculated (details of each component is presented in Appendix 1).

 Procedure